 Having your facility work in sync is no easy task.
 However, when different aspects of your business are working together, it creates the opportunity to truly satisfy your customers and staff.
-After all, a facility where members can best achieve their health and fitness goals is going to be a successful business.
+After all, a facility where members can best reach their health and fitness goals is going to be a successful business.

-The advice that follows is from a wide range of fitness industry experts, and includes location, layout and technology strategies to implement in your facility.
+The advice that follows is from a wide range of fitness industry experts, and includes location, layout, and technology strategies to implement in your facility.

 Location, Location, Location

-Chances are you’re already operating a facility (or several), and you’ve already been through the trouble of finding the best location for your business.
+Chances are you’re already operating a facility (or several), and you’ve already been through the troubles of finding the best location for your business.
 But if you’re still in the planning stages, there’s a lot to think about when it comes to where your gym is going to be located.

 Start with these four factors:1

-- Price: determine whether you’re leasing, renovating or constructing a brand new gym
+- Price: determine whether you’re leasing, renovating, or constructing a brand new gym